TSR, Inc.: Management turmoil

 Gygax searched for financing.
 Flint Dille, one of his contacts he made in his time in Hollywood, suggested his sister Lorraine Williams might be interested in investing money into TSR.
 Williams was given a position of general manager at TSR and attempted to fix TSR's precarious financial situation.
 This led to clashes between Williams and Gygax, who resisted some of Williams' suggestions.
-Meanwhile, the Blumes, out of power at the company and worried about its financial strength in the long-term, sought to cash-out their shares.
+Meanwhile, the Blumes, out of power at the company and worried about its financial strength in the long-term, sought to cash out their shares.
 They offered to sell their shares to Gygax, but he refused.
 They exercised their own options to buy seven hundred more shares, then sold their entire holdings to Lorraine Williams instead.
 Williams herself bought fifty shares.
 With these purchases, Williams became the majority shareholder of TSR, and used her voting power to depose Gygax as CEO and president on October 22, 1985.
 Gygax unsuccessfully challenged the sale in court; Gygax's supporters considered the Blumes' sale an act of retaliation.
 Gygax eventually sold his remaining stock to Williams and used the capital to form New Infinities Productions.
 On TSR's side, they would pepper Gygax with legal threats long after he left in an attempt to deter him from competing with his old company in the area of role-playing games.

 Lorraine Williams era (1985–1997)

-Williams was a financial planner who saved TSR from financial disaster, and by extension saved Dungeons & Dragons.
-She saw potential for rebuilding the debt-plagued company into a highly profitable one.
+Williams saw potential for rebuilding the debt-plagued company into a highly profitable one.
 However, she also acquired a reputation as a non-gamer who played the "villain" in retrospectives of TSR.
 Gary Gygax grew particularly disdainful of her; Williams' habit of threatening lawsuits and legal action against perceived foes was criticized as unwise and turning potential allies into enemies.
 However, her tenure has also been defended.
 John D. Rateliff said that "Every single person I talked to who worked under Gary [Gygax] and the Blumes and then worked under Lorraine preferred working under Lorraine...
 I never met a single person who was under both who didn't prefer being under her."
 Jeff Grubb said that she "pretty much saved the company," as the company was weeks away from total collapse when she took over.